gabeklein/expressive-mvc/README.md

 ### `get`

-Usually, when an observable value is accessed, the controller assumes a refresh is needed anytime that property changes.
+When an observable value is accessed, the controller assumes a refresh is needed anytime that property changes.
 In plenty of situations, this isn't the case, so `get` serves as an escape-hatch.

 ```js
 const { get: state, value } = Model.use();